ben-kirby/pollster/README.md

 - Can navigate to `/new` to create a new poll with unlimited options.
 - If the user knows the poll ID beforehand (not implemented into UI yet) they can navigate to `/*Short_ID*` and poll info will diplay.
 - Users can vote on polls.
+- After creating a poll, users get a link to it along with the poll code.

 ## Known Issues